cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 In this iteration the stakeholder would be me - the developer of the simulator, as there isn't a Minimal Viable Product (MVP) yet for the external stakeholders to review.
 == Iteration 2
 In Iteration 2, I will be continuing on Proof of Concept.

+// Making blocks as global objects so that it can be accessed throughout different part of the programme while keeping it modular
+// Justify modular coding
+// Not repeating code, improve readability, allowing future developers to be able pick things up straight away
+// Good for decomposed code
+// Easier to code and debug
+// Reducing risk of cascading bugs throughout the application
+// Easier to test
 === Testing
 === Evaluation
 == Iteration 3